WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 ![The output for a Plotly.NET chart with a custom formatter](/images/posts/writing-formatters-for-dotnet-interactive/plotly_output_with_formatter.jpg)

 Looking at such a histogram, it doesn't take me too long to recognize, that our "dice rolls" are uniformly distributed.
 This makes sense because the .NET standard random generator is - in fact - a generator for uniformly distributed numbers.
 With this knowledge (and a bit of internet research) we can even build our own normally distributed random generator.
-Validating if it works would take some math I don't really know too much about, so I'd just take the more intutive route and look at the distribution in a histogram.
+Validating if it works would take some math I don't really know too much about, so I'd just take the more intuitive route and look at the distribution in a histogram.
 If it looks like a bell-curve it's good enough for me.

 ```fsharp
 let normalRandom (rnd: Random) =